 Banchory woods land management plan

-Banchory woods land management plan covers all the Forest Enterprise Scotland land holding in the river Dee valley around Banchory.
+Banchory woods land management plan covers all the Forestry and Land Scotland land holding in the river Dee valley around Banchory.

 Blackhall Forest is 0.5 miles south west of Banchory while the other blocks are towards the north west.
 The forests are prominent features of the landscape and are part of an extensive forest network following the River Dee.